Dejan Ristić (historian)

 Dejan Ristić (Дејан Ристић; born 20 April 1972) is a Serbian historian, administrator, and politician.
-He was Serbia's Minister of Information and Telecommunications from 2 May 2024 to 16 April 2025.
+He was Serbia's minister of information and telecommunications from 2 May 2024 to 16 April 2025.

 Early life and academic career

 Ristić was born in Belgrade, in what was then the Socialist Republic of Serbia in the Socialist Federal Republic of Yugoslavia.
-He is a graduate of the University of Belgrade Faculty of Philosophy and has attended specialized education in Jerusalem and London on Holocaust research and public administration.
-His academic focus encompasses diplomatic history (including Serbia's relations with the United Kingdom and France), the Holocaust, the culture of memory, and the state's relationship with traditional religious communities in the twentieth century.
+He is a graduate of the University of Belgrade Faculty of Philosophy and has taken specialized education in Jerusalem and London on Holocaust research and public administration.
+His academic work encompasses diplomatic history (including Serbia's relations with the United Kingdom and France), the Holocaust, the culture of memory, and the state's relationship with traditional religious communities in the twentieth century.

-He has initiated and coordinated several projects under the auspices of UNESCO, co-authored national installations including "Military memorials and places of suffering from the Second World War" (2011), and attended professional and academic conferences in several countries.
+He has initiated and coordinated several projects under the auspices of UNESCO and co-authored national installations including "Military memorials and places of suffering from the Second World War" (2011).
 His book, House of Unburnable Words: National Library of Serbia 1938-1941 (2016), inspired the documentary film Memories from the Ashes.
 He has also translated several works, including Ian Kershaw's Hitler: 1889–1936 Hubris and Hitler: 1936–1945 Nemesis.